WICG/file-system-access/proposals/CloudIdentifier.md

 }
 ```

-#### Requesting a cloud file handle
+#### Requesting a cloud identifier

-Whenever a web app calls `getCloudFileHandles()`, the browser will iterate through all registered CSP clients and filter for ones that cover the file’s/directory’s path as part of their `synced_paths`.
+Whenever a web app calls `getCloudIdentifiers()`, the browser will iterate through all registered CSP clients and filter for ones that cover the file’s/directory’s path as part of their `synced_paths`.

 For these, the browser will launch the executable at `path` and transfer the web app’s origin and the requested file/directory path, either via command line argument or via stdin (preceded with a 32-bit message length).

 The CSP client will then respond with the token for the given file/directory via stdout (preceded with a 32-bit message length).

-Once the browser has received all responses (or some reasonable timeout has expired), the browser will bundle the individual tokens and the CSPs’ names together to return a cloud file handle.
+Once the browser has received all responses (or some reasonable timeout has expired), the browser will bundle the individual tokens and the CSPs’ names together to return a cloud identifier.

 It is up to each individual browser’s implementation on how they handle dynamic registrations, i.e. whether they re-read all the CSP registration files for each request and how long or if they cache them.